 If you are traveling to a popular tourist destination, you are likely to encounter a variety of different hotel chains to stay in.
 As a family, you may wonder what the best hotel chains for families are.

 In some cases, the hotel brands may be better as business hotels – especially in major cities.
 There are definitely some hotel chains that are better for families than others – but we always recommend checking out online reviews of the specific hotel to see if it’s appropriate for families, and to make sure it’s in the location you want to be in.

 Here are the best hotel chains for families that we have encountered.
-This list of family hotel chains will evolve over time, and we’ll add to it as we have additional recommendations.
+This list of family hotel chains will evolve over time, and we’ll add to it as we have additional recommendations based upon our experience.